 Deviations from the baseline requirements in this manual must be supported by a risk assessment of both the site and facility during the planning phase of the project before the development of project scope and budget.
-Requests for deviation must be submitted to the AHJ overseeing the implementation of physical security and resiliency requirements for the facility for review.
+Interpretations or deviations from requirements for VBA and NCA facilities must be evaluated and adjudicated by the AHJ; and for VHA facilities, by the Healthcare Engineering Oversight Committee on Physical Security and Resiliency.
 When no risk assessment is performed during the project planning phase, the baseline requirements of this manual must apply.
 The processes for submitting requests for deviations from the baseline requirements are described in section 2.3 Exceptions and Deviations.